-After a unanimous decision loss to Kamaru Usman in December 2015, Edwards began moving up the welterweight rankings, earning victories over Vincente Luque, Donald Cerrone, Gunnar Nelson and Rafeel dos Anjos before being scheduled to face Tyron Woodley at the O2 Arena in London in March 2020.
+After a unanimous decision loss to Kamaru Usman in December 2015, Edwards began moving up the welterweight rankings, earning victories over Vicente Luque, Donald Cerrone, Gunnar Nelson and Rafael dos Anjos before being scheduled to face Tyron Woodley at the O2 Arena in London in March 2020.
 However, with restrictions related to COVID-19, the event was cancelled.
-After a 425 day hiatus since is bout with Anjos, Edwards was removed from the UFC rankings due to inactivity.
-Soon after Edwards was matched-up against undefeated Khamzat Chimaev in the main event of the UFC Fight Night 183 in December 2020, and was reinstated as the 3 welterweight in the world.
-Chimaev and Edwards both tested positive for COVID-19 and the bout was cancelled.
+After a 425-day hiatus since his bout with dos Anjos, Edwards was removed from the UFC rankings due to inactivity.
+Soon after Edwards was matched-up against undefeated Khamzat Chimaev in the main event of UFC Fight Night 183 in December 2020, and was reinstated as the #3 welterweight in the world.
+Chimaev and Edwards both tested posted for COVID-19 and the bout was cancelled.

 After attempts to rebook the fight, the UFC decided to book Edwards against Belal Muhammed as a replacement for Chimaev, who was suffering from lingering effects of COVID-19.
 After a strong first round, Edwards accidentally poked Muhammad in the eye rendering him unable to continue.
 The fight was declared a no contest.